Marcolbr2001/Drone/README.md

 - 🔄 Gyroscope
 - ⬆️ Barometer

-These PID control enable the drone to maintain stability and respond accurately to external stimuli and control commands.
+The PID control enable the drone to maintain stability and respond accurately to external stimuli and control commands.

 ---